keemcodes/Mabinogi-MA-Bot/README.md

 # Mabinogi-MA-Bot
 Yes it's what you think.
-I wrote a bot to fully automate running Martials Arts Competition between 6 characters on a multi client setup
+I wrote a bot to fully automate running Martials Arts Competition between 6 characters on a multi client setup.
+I wrote this bot back in 2018

 So this is how it works...
 I boot up 6 clients.
 I had 2 level 10k+ characters.